nodejs/node/doc/api/n-api.md

 * `[in] env`: The environment that the API is invoked under.
 * `[in] value`: `napi_value` representing JavaScript string.
 * `[in] buf`: Buffer to write the ISO-8859-1-encoded string into.
-If `NULL` is passed in, the length of the string (in bytes) is returned.
+If `NULL` is passed in, the length of the string in bytes and excluding the null terminator is returned in `result`.
 * `[in] bufsize`: Size of the destination buffer.
-When this value is insufficient, the returned string will be truncated.
+When this value is insufficient, the returned string will be truncated and null-terminated.
 * `[out] result`: Number of bytes copied into the buffer, excluding the null terminator.